JuliaSparse/SuperLUDIST.jl/README.md

 * If you are interested, please raise an issue or get in touch with me on Julia slack.

 ## About the project
-This is summer project at [Berkeley National Lab](https://www.lbl.gov) with scalable solvers group Led by [Dr. Xiaoye Sherry Li](https://crd.lbl.gov/divisions/amcr/applied-mathematics-dept/scalable-solvers/members/staff-members/xiaoye-li/).
+This is summer a project at the [Berkeley National Lab](https://www.lbl.gov) with scalable solvers group Led by [Dr. Xiaoye Sherry Li](https://crd.lbl.gov/divisions/amcr/applied-mathematics-dept/scalable-solvers/members/staff-members/xiaoye-li/).

 Active maintainers:
 * [Aadesh Deshmukh](https://github.com/aa25desh)